psh199801/psh199801.github.io/index.md

 * Improved 15% similarity scores’ accuracy of each pair of sentences with chunk vectors than Bert model on a 0-5 continuous scale.
 Tested with 3600 pairs of sentences using Manhattan Distance.

+# _Projects_
+***
+### **High Concurrency Seckill API**
+Jul 2021 - Aug 2021
+* Used SpringBoot to build the seckill API in a high concurrency system.
+Completed the product list display, user information verification, and the process of placing orders for goods after the seckill started.
+* Exerted RESTful for endpoint design, Bootstrap for page layout, and jQuery for timing and interactions.
+* Cached inventory information into Redis directly to shift the pressure of MySQL server and reduce network latency.
+* Tested with 1000 threads by Jmeter, improved the concurrency performance by 10% with the stored procedure.

+### **Student Management System**,
+Jun 2021
+* Monitored and managed student account activities through a back-end application interacting with JSON.
+* Applied Spring JPA, MyBatis to implement CRUD operations on student information stored on MySQL.
+* Resolved security issues with Shiro for user authentication and portal validation.
 # _Publications_
 ***
 * *Cheng Li, Yuming Zhao, **Shihao Peng**, Jinting Chen*. **Bidirectional Single-Stream Temporal Sentence Query Localization in Untrimmed Videos**, In 2019 IEEE International Conference on Image Processing (ICIP) 2019 Sep 22 (pp. 270-274).
 IEEE.